JGefroh/Roadmap/README.md

 Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency | DeMarco, Tom | 3 The Advantage | Lencioni, Patrick | 3
 The First 90 Days: Proven Strategies for Getting Up to Speed Faster and Smarter, Updated and Expanded | Watkins, Michael D. | 2
-The Five Dysfunctions of a Team | Lencioni, Patrick | 4 The Five Temptations of a CEO | Lencioni, Patrick | 3 The Mythical Man Month: Essays on Software Engineering | Brooks Jr., Frederick | 2
+The Culture Code: The Secrets of Highly Successful Groups | Coyle, Daniel | 5 The Five Dysfunctions of a Team | Lencioni, Patrick | 4 The Five Temptations of a CEO | Lencioni, Patrick | 3 The Mythical Man Month: Essays on Software Engineering | Brooks Jr., Frederick | 2